mattegan111/the-open-art-galaxy/README.md

 3. Animations and scene layout so that planets are organised into orbits.
 4. Animations so the user feels like they're 'entering' the planet
 5. A user 'inventory' to make the experience more like a game, potentially with pre-made functions that contributors can use to read and set user inventory data - perhaps using local storage.
+6. Organise planets in the galaxy in an orbit formation.